brett--anderson/CarND-Vehicle-Detection/README.md

 I'm not 100% confident that I chose the best parameters and given more time I'd like to perform a gridsearch to determine if there are better options available.
 I also tried to pre-process the data such that differences in brightness would be ignored by equalizing the histogram, based on review feedback from a previous project.
 This gave me a very marginally higher accuracy in the classifier, but when applied to images it seemed to be very bad at detecting vehicles.
 This is something else I'd like to return to.
 It would be interesting to test my approach with different weather and lighting conditions, it may fail in that scenario and require more training data.

 I also found that it took a long time to process the video on a pretty tricked out laptop, far from real-time.
 It would be interested to do a type of grid search where I can compare the run-time and accuracy trade of an perhaps choose a classifier and feature extraction that's far faster with no major loss in accuracy.

+I also only tried out the standard linear SVM.
+With more time I would have liked to try the radial with various parameters, perhaps again in some kind of grid search harness.